rakibtg/rakibtg/README.md

-# Hello!
+## Hello!
 I'm Hasan 👋 👨‍💻

 Software engineer from Dhaka, Bangladesh.
-An open-source enthusiast and loves to bring positive impact on people lives with my work.
+An open-source enthusiast and loves to create a positive impact with my work.

 ### Projects maintained by me: